quantaphp/container/README.md

 ];
 ```

 Factories can be any [callable](http://php.net/manual/en/language.types.callable.php) and can return any [type of value](http://php.net/manual/fr/language.types.intro.php).
-They receive the container as parameter allowing them to inject an object dependencies:
+They receive the container as argument allowing them to inject an object dependencies:

 ```php
 <?php